Adolis García Player Props: Rangers vs. Yankees

 Adolis García At The Plate

-- Among the qualified hitters, he ranks 70th in batting average, while his on-base percentage ranks 109th and he is 28th in slugging.
+- Among the qualifying batters, he ranks 82nd in batting average, while his on-base percentage ranks 122nd and he is 38th in slugging.

-- In 64.0% of his games this season (16 of 25), Garcia has picked up at least one hit, and in six of those games (24.0%) he recorded multiple hits.

-- Garcia has an RBI in 13 of 25 games this year, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 50.0% of his games this season, Garcia has had at least one RBI.
+He's picked up more than one in 26.9% and driven in three or more of his team's runs in three contests.

-- He has scored in 15 of 25 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.